0sAND1s/COM2HC/README.md

 -l: block lenght, default is file lenght
 -t: block type, 0=Program, 3=Bytes, default 3
 -b: baud rate, default 4800
 -nh: no header, default is yes, to send the 9 byte header expected by LOAD *"b" commands.
+Not needed for machine code routines running on HC.